thm-projects/arsnova.click/README.md

 * It is very responsive: from smartphone to widescreen, and very beamer-friendly
 * It takes privacy to the extreme: no data is stored on a server, everything is in the [HTML5 WebStorage](http://www.w3schools.com/html/html5_webstorage.asp) of the quizmaster's browser
 * It is at the peak of open-source web technology: [Meteor](https://www.meteor.com/) and [Bootstrap](http://getbootstrap.com/)

+# Code Inspection

+We use [SonarQube](https://scm.thm.de/sonar/overview?id=de.thm.arsnova%3Aarsnova.click) to continuously check the quality and technical debts of our repo.